klamma/ar-for-eu-book/_pages/chapters/tracking.md

 ---

 Tracking technologies are required in order to provide the position and rotation of a real object to the computer system.
-With AR systems, tracking technolgogies are commonly used in two settings:
+With AR systems, tracking technologies are commonly used in two settings:
 If the system consists of a head-mounted display, e.g. the Microsoft HoloLens, tracking is required in order to capture the user's head movements.
 Advanced systems can also track other body parts like the hands.
 In the second use-case, virtual objects should be attached to a real object.